Zoro-space/Java-Code/README.md

 6.Remove duplicates from unsorted array

-7.Rotate array by K elements - Block Swap Algorithm*
+7.Rotate array by K elements *